Eye movement patterns

 Full list over here.

-Ball B-splines Ball B-splines can be used to model tube-like 3D surfaces or volumes.
+Ball B-splines Ball B-splines are used to model tube-like 3D surfaces or volumes.
 You can imagine them as a rubber hull over a sequence of marbles of variable diameter.
-The concept is almost identical to that of normal B-splines: a polynomial is fit to small segments of the complete curve.
-By combining multiple piecewise polynimials Read more about Ball B-splines[…]
+The concept is almost identical to that of normal B-splines: We fit a polynomial to small segments of the complete curve.
+By combining multiple piecewise polynimials we Read more about Ball B-splines[…]

-This post will be about the first step in both Guiding Vector Tree and Space Colonialization algorithms.
+This post will be about the first step in both Guiding Vector Tree and Space Colonialization algorithms: Poisson sampling.
 Both procedurally generate a tree structure by joining either randomly sampled points together or by summing over a randomly ampled set of attraction points.
 But the straight-forward approach

 while (nGeneratedSamples < nRequestedSampled)